 Google Chrome and Browser Updates

-What is SSL and HTTPS?
+What are SSL and HTTPS?

 - SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and secure.

 Why does this matter?No matter what type of website you have, this matters to you.
 Without encryption, data passing between your business and customers can put both parties at risk.
 Smaller companies that don't employ a security team are especially vulnerable.

 Benefits of having an SSL certificate:

-- Improved search ranking
+- Improved search ranking.

-- Safe, secure data transfer
+- Safe, secure data transfer.

-- Visitors and customers can trust your site
+- Visitors and customers can trust your site.

 - An SSL is required for Payment Card Industry (PCI) compliance.